ischouten/pipPyEnv/README.md

 - Non-bash users: (zsh etc...) you'll need to export to `.zshrc` instead of `.bashrc`.
 The shell variant is currently assumed to be bash.

-- Improvements or feedback are welcome :)
+- Improvements and feedback are welcome 🙃.